Christian Weaver: UK’s Youth Delegate to the Congress...

 My highlight was co-authoring a speech about the detention of journalists in Turkey without trial following the attempted 2016 military coup.
 Unsurprisingly, we as youth delegates unanimously opposed this, not least because of the brutal attack on freedom of speech and a free press that it represented.
-The speech was delivered in the hemicycle of the Council of Europe, where numerous senior decision makers were sat.
+The speech was delivered in the hemicycle of the Council of Europe.

-How did you course at NTU help your professional career and reach where you are now?
+How did your course at NTU help your professional career and you each where you are now?

-My role requires an ability to make strong, persuasive arguments in public / to large audiences.
+My role requires an ability to make strong, persuasive arguments to large audiences, often with little or no time for preparation.
 My second year assessed moot drilled this ability in to me.
-Mooting may sometimes seem a chore during your studies, but the ability to develop strong arguments is something that law students learn much sooner than others and is a skill transferable to so many other walks of life.
+Mooting may sometimes seem a chore during your studies, but the ability to develop strong arguments whilst ‘thinking on your feet’ is something law students learn much sooner than others and is a skill transferable to so many other walks of life.
 The BPTC cemented this skill.

 NTU staff regularly send out emails looking for writers for the NLS blog etc. Participate!
 Your time at university is an excellent ‘training ground’ to practise these skills and it was my experience writing for the NLS blog that gave me the confidence to start writing for the Huffington Post and Nottingham Post.

-NTU staff were a great source of support and have certainly helped give me the confidence to make arguments to senior decision makers.
-The encouragement from staff has given me the ‘backbone’ to feel confident making my arguments to senior decision makers.
+NTU staff were a great source of support and certainly helped give me the confidence to make arguments to senior decision makers.
 I must express particular thanks to Julie Higginbottom who I saw fortnightly during my NLS years.
 Meetings with her have played a key role in my professional and personal development.

 What advice would you give to current law students?

-Do not worry if you don’t know what area of law you want to practise in yet.
-Try and develop a good understanding of everything for the time being.
+Don’t put any pressure on yourself to know what area of law you want to specialise in.
+For the time being, try and develop a good understanding of everything.
 You will then be in a much stronger position to choose where exactly you want to go.

 What have been the biggest challenges you have faced?